fkirchhoff/advent-of-code-2023/README.md

 # Overview

-Solution/resource/test for each day can be found in src/main/java/day<X>, src/main/resources/day<x> and src/test/java/day<X>.
+The project structure is organized as follows: solutions, resources, and tests for each day can be found in the `src/main/java/day<X>`, `src/main/resources/day<x>`, and `src/test/java/day<X>` directories, respectively.

-# Day 1
+## Day 1

-Initially, my strategy involved stripping all non-digits from the string, and this method proved effective for solving part 1 of the problem.
-However, when tackling part 2, I initially attempted to replace all occurrences of digit words with their numeric equivalents before applying the part 1 solution.
-This approach encountered challenges with input lines containing combinations like "eightwo," resulting in "8wo" rather than the intended "82."
-Then I modified my approach to scan the line character by character, identifying both digits and words.
+Initially, my strategy involved removing all non-digits from the string, which proved effective for solving part 1 of the problem.
+However, when addressing part 2, I encountered challenges with input lines containing combinations like " eightwo," resulting in "8wo" rather than the intended "82."
+To overcome this, I modified my approach to scan the line character by character, identifying both digits and words.

-# Day 2
+## Day 2

-Added a Game class and Game.Draw record.
-Parsing is done by removing all spaces and spliting on ":" or "," and using a RegEx to parse the count+color(e.g. "8red").
-Part 1 is just filtering the draws for any that exceeds the provided counts.
-Part 2 is just finding the max count of each color in a Game.
+For Day 2, I introduced a `Game` class and a `Game.Draw` record.
+Parsing is achieved by removing all spaces, splitting on ":" or ",", and using a regex to parse the count + color (e.g., "8red").
+Part 1 involves filtering draws that exceed the provided counts, while Part 2 focuses on finding the maximum count of each color in a game.

-# Day 3
+## Day 3

-I reused some "grid" related code from AOC 2022 Day 8 to print the grid.
-I used Engine, Part and Symbol classes.
+I reused some grid-related code from AOC 2022 Day 8 to print the grid, utilizing the `Engine`, `Part`, and `Symbol` classes.
+I got stuck because of an "off by one" error in the parsing logic.
+While writing tests for the parsing logic, I explored an alternative method using regular expressions (RE), which turned out to be simpler and cleaner.
+The final version of the code opted for this RE-based approach.
-Once these classes are populated, solving the problem was straightforward.
-I got stuck on the parsing logic which was a bit convoluted, but it worked (eventually, I had an off by one for the case where the line ends with a number)!
-While writing test for the parsing logic I relied on an alternate way to parse using regular expressions (RE).
-Turns out that approach is much simpler/cleaner so my final version used REs.